“If you drink your urine 7 times then on the seventh time, its toxic,” Martina said at the dinner table. We were eating pasta that I had cooked.

 “But,” she said, “I didn’t have the passion for it like I have now for yoga.”

-Martina is visiting Claudia.
+Martina is visiting my wife.
 They were spending their time doing yoga and talking about yoga and writing about yoga and talking about teaching yoga.

 The only time I ever spent real time on basketball was when I was daytrading for hedge funds and I needed to get some physical exercise in before the day started.

 Particularly on days after I lost a ton of money.
 The pain inside of me was so bad I thought I was going to die.
 I’d either have to play basketball or jump in the river and let the currents take me where they will.
 That’s because there was a basketball court right next to the river and train tracks.

 I’d play “round the world” with myself.
 The train would every now and then pass by.

 I’d feel sorry for the frying pan faces of the people staring out the window at 5 in the morning.
 They had a 90 minute commute.
 The city was going to eat them alive and whatever was left was going to take the 90 minute commute back later that night.
 A little piece of themselves gnashed off by the teeth of capitalism.